emuyia/emsys/README.md

 # emsys
- A live modular audio patch sequencer.
+ A bespoke live music sequencing companion to MCL built in Pd for Raspberry Pi.